richardbarran/django-minipub/README.rst

 These can be of use for tracking changes to an Article.

 And that's it...
-Mininews is just an abstract Model, together with plenty of code - in the models, views, admin and sitemap - to make the best use of it, that you will reuse again and again throughout a project.
+Mininews is just a few fields on a Model Mixin, together with plenty of code - in the models, views, admin and sitemap - to make the best use of it, that you will hopefully reuse again and again throughout a project.

 What can I use it for?